ropensci-review-tools/pkgstats/README.md

 **Statistics on individual objects (including functions)**

-These statistics all refer to “functions”, but actually represent more general “objects,” such as global variables or class definitions, as detailed below.
+These statistics all refer to “functions”, but actually represent more general “objects,” such as global variables or class definitions (generally from languages other than R), as detailed below.

 -   Numbers of functions in R (`n_fns_r`)
 -   Numbers of exported and non-exported R functions